Delayed-choice quantum eraser: Introduction

 Which-path information and the visibility of interference fringes are complementary quantities, meaning that information about a photon's path can be observed, or interference fringes can be observed, but they cannot both be observed in the same trial.
 In the double-slit experiment, conventional wisdom held that observing the particles' path inevitably disturbed them enough to destroy the interference pattern as a result of the Heisenberg uncertainty principle.

 In 1982, Scully and Drühl pointed out a workaround alternative to this interpretation.
 They proposed to save the information about which slit the photon went through - or, in their setup, from which atom the photon was re-emitted - in the excited state of that atom.
 At this point the which-path information is known and no interference is observed.
-However, one can "erase" this information by making the atom to emit another photon and fall to the ground state.
+However, one can "erase" this information by making the atom emit another photon and fall to the ground state.
 That on its own will not bring the interference pattern back, the which-path information can still be extracted from an appropriate measurement of the second photon.
 However, if the second photon is measured at a place where it could get to equally likely from any of the atoms, that successfully "erases" the which-path information.
 The original photon would now show the interference pattern (the position of its fringes depends on where exactly the second photon was observed, so that in the total statistics they average out and no fringes are seen).
 Since 1982, multiple experiments have demonstrated the validity of this so-called quantum "eraser".
 A form of the experiment closely matching Scully and Drühl concept was performed in 2000.